GDSL-UL/san/docs/05-multilevel_01.md

 Before looking at the answer, let's first understand some of the key limitations of the linear regression model to handle the hierarchical structure of data.
 A key limitation of the linear regression model is that it only captures average relationships in the data.
 It does not capture variations in the relationship between variables across areas or groups.
 Another key limitation is that the linear regression model can capture associations at either macro or micro levels, but it does not simultaneously measure their interdependencies.

 To illustrate this, let us consider the regression intercept.
 It indicates that the average percentage of unemployed population at the OA level is 0.12 but this model ignores any spatial clustering ie. the percentage of unemployed population tends to be similar across OAs nested within a same LSOA or MSOA.
 A side effect of ignoring this is that our standard errors are biased, and thus claims about statistical significance based on them would be misleading.
-Additionally, this situation also mean we cannot explore variations in the percentage of unemployed population across LSOAs or MSOAs ie. how the percentage of unemployed population may be dependent on various contextual factors at these geographical scales.
+Additionally, this situation also means we cannot explore variations in the percentage of unemployed population across LSOAs or MSOAs ie. how the percentage of unemployed population may be dependent on various contextual factors at these geographical scales.

 #### Fixed Effect Approach